 When your body perceives stress, your nervous system responds by increasing your heart rate, blood sugar levels, muscle strength, and stamina.
 This is known as the 'fight or flight’ response.

 However, because we are experiencing higher and more prolonged stress levels than ever before, it's becoming increasingly prevalent that our body’s natural, evolutionary response to stress might actually be at the root of many health issues including fatigue, weight gain and hormone imbalances.

 Stress, whether it’s outwardly obvious or not, has a significant physiological response within the body.

-When your body engages in ‘flight or fight’ response, it demands more energy production in an attempt to cope, which in turn requires more nutrients.
-And not only do you need more nutrients to fuel your increased energy demand, you also need extra nutrients to support the eventual detoxification of the extra hormones.
+When your body engages in a ‘flight or fight’ response, it demands more energy production in an attempt to cope.
+This, in turn, requires more nutrients.
+And not only do you need more nutrients to fuel your increased energy demand, but you also need them to support the eventual detoxification of the extra hormones.

 As your ‘flight or fight’ response kicks in, you get a rush of hormones released from your adrenal gland.
 These are known as our daytime hormones and are essential for keeping us awake and active.
 In some ways, we are built for these hormones!
 However, with increased daily stress, we are essentially burning out our resources to cope with all these hormones.